What does a Sales Associate do?

 - Engage with customers to understand their needs and provide product recommendations.

-- Promote and sell products effectively, meeting and exceeding sales targets.
+- Promote and sell products effectively, ensuring a positive customer experience.

-- Collaborate with the sales team to develop and implement sales strategies.
+- Collaborate with the team to develop and implement sales strategies.

 Qualifications

-- High school diploma or equivalent required; additional education or training in sales or business is a plus.
+- High school diploma or equivalent; a degree in business or a related field is a plus.

 Is becoming a Sales Associate a good career path?